lap98/Projects/README.md

 | [Robot Localization](#RobotLocalization) | Private |
 | [Thumb Led](#ThumbLed)| Private |

-## Deep RL based Robust Quadcopter Stabilization System <a name="QuadcopterStabilization">
+## Deep RL based Robust Quadcopter Stabilization System
 Reinforcement learning has been steadily growing in popularity for few years.
 Notable applications are in the fields of finance, healthcare, natural language processing